National Cemetery Administration

 There are several organizations, both military and service organizations, that provide a funeral honors detail for services.
 Those providing the honors details are primarily VFW groups, as well as American Legion, Lemoore Naval details (two days) and the California State National Guard from Fresno, Calif.
 Or your can request military funeral honors through your funeral home from the Department of Defense.

 Fresh and artificial floral displays may be placed on the graves at any time.
-Floral containers are available.
+Floral containers are available throughout the cemetery.

 Floral displays will be removed when they become faded and unsightly or as necessary to facilitate cemetery operations.
 All items will be removed bi-weekly.
 The pick up schedule is posted at traffic circle at the end of Tres Cerritos Boulevard.

-Christmas wreaths or grave blankets are permitted on the graves during the Christmas season and will be removed no later than Jan.
+Christmas Season: Christmas wreaths or grave blankets are permitted on the graves and will be removed no later than Jan.
 15 of each year.
 Grave floral blankets may not be larger than two by three feet.

 VA regulations 38 CFR 1.218 prohibit the carrying of firearms (either openly or concealed), explosives or other dangerous or deadly weapons while on VA property, except for official purposes, such as military funeral honors.
 Possession of firearms on any property under the charge and control of VA is prohibited.
 Offenders may be subject to a fine, removal from the premises, or arrest.